 May 7, 2012

-The Honorable Barbara Boxer The Honorable James M. Inhofe
+The Honorable Barbara Boxer

-Chairman Ranking Member
+Chairman

-Committee on Environment & Public Works Committee on Environment and Public Works
+Committee on Environment & Public Works

-The Honorable Max Baucus The Honorable Orin G. Hatch

-Chairman Ranking Member

-Committee on Finance Committee on Finance

-Dear Chairmen Boxer and Baucus, and Ranking Members Inhofe and Hatch:
+Dear Chairmen Boxer :

 As you proceed to a House-Senate conference committee on the transportation reauthorizations bill to resolve differences between S. 1813 and H.R.
-4348, we want to call your attention to important provisions included in both of the bills that involve our federal harbors.
+4348, we ask that, as a cosponsor of S 412, the Harbor Maintenance Act, you support inclusion of the enforcement provisions included in both of the original Harbor Maintenance Trust Fund bills that involve maintenance of our federal harbors.

-There are nearly 1,000 federal ports and harbors that are supposed to be maintained by the Army Corps of Engineers to ensure that our navigation system operates effectively.
+The State of California is dependent upon the Harbor Maintenance Trust Fund (HMTF) revenues to fund the critical maintenance dredging needs of our ports and harbors.
+This is a critical national maritime transportation issue, with more than 900 federal ports and harbors that require maintenance by the Army Corps of Engineers to ensure that our navigation system operates effectively.
 Yet only about half of the funds collected through a fee charged on shippers are actually appropriated for harbor maintenance, even though our harbors are in great need of dredging and other maintenance work.
-The Army Corps has estimated that even the so-called top-priority harbors, those that handle about 90 percent of the commercial traffic, are dredged to their authorized depths and widths only 35 percent of the time.
-This lack of maintenance is simply unacceptable.

 Ports and harbors support about 13 million jobs and account for $4 trillion in economic impacts.
-Additionally, because waterborne transportation is often the least expensive means of transporting vital commodities used for manufacturing, construction, and energy generation, shipping bolsters our international competitiveness and helps keeps costs in check for American consumers.
-Shipping also helps relieve highway and rail congestion.
-Having a well-maintained navigational infrastructure is a vital component to our overall transportation infrastructure and supports our economic recovery and job creation.
+Moving goods and cargo by ship helps relieve highway and rail congestion.
+Ensuring we have a viable, well-maintained navigation system is a vital component to our overall transportation infrastructure and supports our economic recovery and job creation.

-The harbor maintenance provisions, contained in Sections 1533 and 401 of the Senate and House bills, respectively, would ensure that all funds deposited into the Harbor Maintenance Trust Fund in a given fiscal year be fully expended to operate and maintain the navigation channels of the United States, and not for other purposes.
+The harbor maintenance provisions, contained in Sections 1533 and 401 of the Senate and House bills, respectively, would ensure that all funds deposited into the HMTF in a given fiscal year be fully expended to operate and maintain the navigation ports and harbors of the United States.
 We ask that this language be retained and strengthened further through an “enforcement of guarantees,” language that should mirror that provided in Section 2(c) of the Harbor Maintenance Act (S. 412).
 Similar action was taken for aviation programs in the Aviation Investment and Reform Act for the 21st Century (AIR-21) to more closely tie aviation trust fund revenues with expenditures in the Airports and Airways Trust Fund.
-Given this precedent, we believe taking similar action for the Harbor Maintenance Trust Fund is appropriate, and will provide a greater degree of certainty to our nation’s ports and harbors.
+Given this precedent, we believe taking similar action for the Harbor Maintenance Trust Fund is appropriate, and will provide consistent funding for our nation’s ports and harbors.

-Thank you for your consideration of our request.
-As the economy struggles to recover, we cannot afford to threaten commerce and trade by failing to maintain our harbor infrastructure.
-We look forward to working with you to ensure our nation has a strong transportation infrastructure supporting jobs, growing our economy, and competing successfully in this global economy.
+Thank you for your support and consideration of our request.
+We appreciate your efforts to ensure our nation has a strong transportation infrastructure supporting jobs, growing our economy, and competing successfully in this global economy.

 Sincerely,

-Kay Bailey Hutchison Carl Levin

-cc: The Honorable John D. Rockefeller IV

-The Honorable Richard J. Durbin

-The Honorable Tim Johnson

-The Honorable Charles E. Schumer

-The Honorable Bill Nelson

-The Honorable Robert Menendez

-The Honorable David Vitter

-The Honorable Richard C. Shelby

-The Honorable John Hoeven